-In the 3rd year of the OTD program students apply what they have learned in the didactic portion of their education to clinical practice through participation in their Level II fieldwork experiences.
+In the 3rd year of the MOT program students apply what they have learned in the didactic portion of their education to clinical practice through participation in their Level II fieldwork experiences.
 Although students are engaged in full time clinical practice, they continue to participate with the academic program through assignments completed as part of the Level II fieldwork and through participation in seminar classes.
-As part of the fieldwork class students complete periodic journals answering questions posed by the AFWC that ask the students to reflect on their clinical practice and identify how it relates to the academic curriculum and threads of the program.
+As part of the fieldwork class, students complete periodic journals answering questions posed by the AFWC that ask the students to reflect on their clinical practice and identify how it relates to the academic curriculum and threads of the program.
 This encourages students to become reflective practitioners who ground their practice in a broad knowledge base.
-Student also participate in seminar courses and capstone preparation courses that help them prepare for their future doctoral experiential and professional practice.
-At the conclusion of the Level II fieldwork students have integrated their knowledge and clinical skills and begin the portion of the curriculum that allows them to develop advanced knowledge and understanding in a practice area of their choosing.
-Throughout the curriculum and capstone development practice students are asked to reflect on how what they know and have learned effects their understanding of OT practice in the experiential site.
+Students also participate in seminar courses that help them prepare for their future professional practice.
+At the conclusion of the Level II fieldwork, students have integrated their knowledge and clinical skills consistent with entry-level occupational therapy practice.

-The curriculum design emphasis reflection as a key part of both learning and professional development.
-All three phases of the OTD education, didactic, clinical/fieldwork, and experiential are critical in the curriculum achieving its goal of providing occupational therapists with a strong believe in the power of occupation to improve the lives of individuals.
+The curriculum design's emphasis on reflection is a key part of both learning and professional development.
+Both phases of the MOT education process - didactic and clinical/fieldwork - are critical to the curriculum achieving its goal of providing occupational therapists with a strong belief in the power of occupation to improve the lives of individuals.